 Working capital funding help businesses invest in growing and marketing their businesses.

 A working capital funding can help you purchase new equipment, invest in training, or give you the resources you need to expand your business and take advantage of opportunities when they arise.
 Working capital funding can also allow you to take on projects that are a good investment in the long run but may not have an immediate payoff.

 If your business doesn’t have much wiggle room for unanticipated expenses, working capital can act as a sort of cash cushion or emergency fund that helps ensure that your business can deal with the unexpected.

 We Can Design A Funding Program For Your Small Or Medium Size Business.

-Since working capital loans have shorter terms typically have higher interest rates.
-Interest rates can vary from around 10 percent to 25 percent depending on the lending company, your credit, and your business history.
-The longer you’ve been in business and the better your credit score (both personal and business), the better your rate.
-The amount of valuable assets your business owns (like real estate and vehicles) will also impact your rate.
-The more assets you can use as collateral, the lower your rate and the more money you can borrow.
-This is due to the lending company considering you as a lower risk to lend money.
-If you want to find out what rate your business qualify for please contact First Down Funding.
+Since working capital funding have shorter terms typically have higher cost of working capital.
+Total of purchased receivables can vary from around 10 percent to 25 percent depending on the funding company, your credit, and your business history.
+The longer you’ve been in business and the better your credit score (both personal and business), the better your cost.
+The amount of valuable assets your business owns (like real estate and vehicles) will also impact your working capital cost.
+The more assets you can use as collateral, the lower your cost and the more money you can borrow.
+This is due to the funding company considering you as a lower risk to fund money.
+If you want to find out what cost of capital your business qualify for please contact First Down Funding.